Sir Boateng

 MIT App Inventor 2 Bluetooth Locking app on android mobile device

-Fig. 8 MIT App Inventor 2 App on phone Showing connection status
+Fig. 8 MIT App Inventor 2 App on the phone Showing connection status

 Once the connection has been established, tap the key icon to send the device id to match.
 Then, tap the key again to LOCK or UNLOCK the system.
 The servo and Arduino’s onboard monitoring LED light up to indicate a successful LOCK or UNLOCK.